spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/environment-setup/environment-setup.md

 keywords: ["self-hosted", "enterprise"]
 ---

 This section helps you prepare your VMware vSphere airgap environment for Palette installation.
-There are two ways to prepare your environment:
+You can choose between two methods to prepare your environment:

 1. If you have a Red Hat Enterprise Linux (RHEL) VM deployed in your environment, follow the [Environment Setup with an Existing RHEL VM](./env-setup-vm.md) guide to learn how to prepare this VM for Palette